 Modern Jews often define themselves by the holocaust.
 This subject is so taboo that people are not even allowed to publish books critical of it.

 Jews are those who do not accept Christ.
 They are different from Muslims and Buddhists and peoples of other religions, in that this was a conscious choice in the history of their religion.
 Jesus was not born a Muslim or a Buddhist, but a Jew.
 Those Jews who accepted Christ became Christians, along with any non-Jews who later converted.
 Jews who did not convert defined themselves as being those who rejected Christ, and who look forward to a different messiah.

-In rejecting Christ, they reject a fundamental teaching, that nation, or birth, is irrelevant.
+In rejecting Christ, they reject his teachings, a fundamental one being that nation, or birth, is irrelevant.
 Jews define themselves as a race.
-One can only be a Jew if one’s mother is a Jew.
-It is inherently nationalistic and racist.
 Christ taught that one’s race and nationality were irrelevant.
 Christ would raise up his children of all nations, kindreds, and tongues.
 Modern Judaism, in creating a nation for Jews only, and excluding all others, continues to manifest a belief in their own racial superiority as children of Abraham.
 Though many who now claim Israel as their homeland cannot trace their genetics back to the original Jews to whom that land is promised.

-Jews are racists.
+Jews proclaim racial superiority.
 Atheists who have Jewish ancestors still define themselves as Jewish, or part Jewish.
-Atheists who have Christian ancestors do not define themselves as Christian, or part Christian, because Christian teachings are not racist.
+Atheists who have Christian ancestors do not define themselves as Christian, or part Christian, because Christian teachings are not racial.

 - It is ok to criticize actions of individuals who happen to be Jewish